 - Stirring spoon

 The recipe below uses a Romano pepper, we just happened to have one left over.
 You can use different types of pepper or left-over vegetables, it’s all good.
+In this recipe, all can sizes are 400g.

 - 2 large onion